Dear Band or Label,

 --Include your label name and return (shipping/street) address.
 This is important for returns down the road!

 --Include to whom the checks should be made payable if it is different than your label name.

 --Include a PO box if you'd like it sent somewhere different than your street address.

 --An item by item listing of what you have sent us with the price for each title and/or format.
 Also include a total for all items on the invoice. example: 100 Perpetual Groove CDs @ $7.50 = $750.00 Download an example (70k PDF file).

 --We CANNOT PAY YOU without a proper invoice.

 Mebane NC 27302

---Please ship UPS Ground, FedEx or 1st Class Mail.
-Do not send Media Mail as it could take too long.
+--We recommend UPS Ground, FedEx or 1st Class Mail.
 You are responsible for all shipping costs.

 --Please DOUBLE BOX or use box liners (i.e.. extra cardboard) when packing your shipment.
 Please do not skimp on packing tape.
 Please DO NOT USE masking tape, scotch tape, staples, glue, paste, or gluestick.
 While paste does taste good, none of these will hold up to shipping and handling across the country.
 When your box is packed, it should NOT sound like a maraca when shaken.
 If you are using a recycled box that has already been used, it is extremely important that you follow these instructions.
 While nothing is perfect, following these simple rules will help to insure that your goods arrive without damage and are not returned to you in this damaged condition at your expense.
 Also - try to avoid using shipping "peanuts" if possible - we hate the mess those things make (in our office and the enviroment).
 Old newspaper works just fine as packing material and we can recycle that.